helm/chart-testing/doc/ct_lint-and-install.md

       --validate-maintainers                 Enable validation of maintainer account names in chart.yml.
-                                             Works for GitHub, GitLab, and Bitbucket (default true) --validate-yaml                        Enable linting of 'Chart.yaml' and values files (default true)
+                                             Works for GitHub, GitLab, and Bitbucket (default true) --validate-yaml                        Enable linting of 'Chart.yaml' and values files (default true) --yamale-extra-args strings            Additional arguments to pass to 'yamale' --yamllint-extra-args strings          Additional arguments to pass to 'yamllint'
 ```

 ### SEE ALSO